ilamathi-s/FullStackIntern/README.md

 # FullStackIntern

 A full-stack task management application designed to help users efficiently organize, manage, and track their daily tasks.
-The project includes a complete authentication system along with fully implemented frontend and backend modules for task management.
+The project includes a complete authentication system along with role-based access control for Admin and User, along with fully implemented frontend and backend modules.

 ---